Flea, Mite, or Chigger Bites in Children

 Call 911 if your child has signs of a severe allergic reaction such as:

 - Tightness in the throat or chest

-Key points about flea, mite, or chigger bites
+Key points about flea, mite, or chigger bites in children

 - Fleas, mites, and chiggers are different kinds of small insects.

 - They bite skin and cause symptoms such as bumps, redness, pain, or itching.

 - Close contact with the insects outdoors can lead to bites.